stephomi/nomadsculpt.com/manual/docs/camera.md

 ## Interaction

 ### Rotation
-You rotate the camera by draging *one* finger on the background.
+You rotate the camera by dragging *one* finger on the background.
 If you drag the finger on your model, it will instead start the sculpting operation.

 ::: tip Can I rotate the camera if I can't access the background?